GiDeCarlo/XGDAG/README.md

 Andrea Mastropietro, Gianluca De Carlo, Aris Anagnostopoulos, XGDAG: explainable gene–disease associations via graph neural networks, Bioinformatics, Volume 39, Issue 8, August 2023, btad482, [https://doi.org/10.1093/bioinformatics/btad482](https://doi.org/10.1093/bioinformatics/btad482)

+Special thanks to [Simone Fiacco](https://www.linkedin.com/in/simone-fiacco-27bb5a25a/) for creating the XGDAG logo.

 ## Contacts

 For any further question, do not hesitate to drop an email [here](mailto:decarlo@diag.uniroma1.it) or [here](mailto:mastropietro@diag.uniroma1.it).